50 Let Pobedy icebreaker current position

 NS 50 Let Pobedy icebreaker vessel details

-- Besides 50 Years Of Victory, the Quark Expeditions ships list also includes the cruise vessels Kapitan Khlebnikov (icebreaker), Ocean Diamond, Ocean Endeavour, Ocean Nova, Sea Adventurer.
+- Besides 50 Years Of Victory, the list of Quark Expeditions ships also includes Kapitan Khlebnikov (icebreaker), Ocean Diamond, Ocean Endeavour, Ocean Nova, Ocean Adventurer.

 - Besides 50 Let Pobedy, the list of other Russian icebreaker cruise ships also includes Akademik Ioffe, Akademik Sergey Vavilov, Kapitan Dranitsyn, Kapitan Khlebnikov and the nuclear ship Yamal.